Meridian

 Why two listings moved forward and three were quietly pushed back, and what the rearranged calendar says about the actual demand picture.

-The fall window is now considerably more crowded than it had been on the previous version of the calendar.
-Bankers said the crowding will force a second round of prioritization decisions over the summer, and that the issuers with the cleanest stories and the firmest anchor commitments will continue to advance while the others adjust their timelines to whatever the market depth will support.
+The fall window is now considerably more crowded than before.
+Bankers predict another round of prioritization will occur over summer, pushing forward deals with clean stories and firm commitments while others adjust their timelines according to what the market supports.

 Related reading: Gulf Family Offices Are Quietly Rebalancing Toward Secondary Allocations, The IPO Window Cracked Open.
 The Next Three Pricings Decide If It Stays Open. and The Yield Curve Just Steepened Sharply.
 Nobody on the Street Quite Agrees Why..